Transmission Repair Services

-From manual to automatic transmission repair, May Automotive in Nephi, UT 84648 knows how to fix the problem.
+From manual to automatic transmission repair, May Automotive Repair in Nephi, UT 84648 knows how to fix the problem.
 Our knowledgeable auto experts will diagnose the situation and help you make a decision.
 Leave the dirty work to us!

 Our competitively priced transmission services include:

 Automatic Transmissions shift between gears automatically to optimize driving, and changes gears based on the driver's throttle pedal, vehicle speed, engine speed, and vehicle load.
 Typical automatic transmissions have 4-5 forward gear ratios, a Reverse, Park, and Neutral gear.
 Shifting gears occur automatically once the car is in Drive and there is no need for a clutch pedal or gear shift like there is in a Manual Transmission.
 Automatic transmission repair is complicated based on all the components that make it up, and you need to have any automatic transmission issues properly assessed by auto mechanics.
-Call 435-623-2143 to talk to the mechanics of May Automotive about your transmission problems.
+Call 435-623-2143 to talk to the mechanics of May Automotive Repair about your transmission problems.

 There are clutches in both automatic and manual transmission cars, and different types of clutches.
 When shifting gears, the clutch engages and disengages from the flywheel and transfers the torque through the transmission.
 Clutches should help your vehicle start and shift gears smoothly.
 The clutch in your car receives a lot of wear and can eventually wear out.
-If your clutch begins slipping irregularly or is making noises that are raising suspicion, contact May Automotive to see if clutch replacement is necessary.
+If your clutch begins slipping irregularly or is making noises that are raising suspicion, contact May Automotive Repair to see if clutch replacement is necessary.

 Four-Wheel Drive Transmission